 Raised on London’s infamously rough Mozart Estate, young grime rapper has seen it all.
 In his music, he talks about his life involved with drugs, notorious gangs and the streets he grew up on.

-Mabel first emerged in 1999 when they unveiled "Disco Disco".
-Over the years they've matured into their sound, coming back in 2000 with "Bum Bum".
-They will be playing soon, with shows in London, Coventry and Liverpool.
+Mabel emerged in 1999 after revealing "Disco Disco".
+Since then they've cultivated a strong fanbase, having returned in 2000 with "Bum Bum".
+They will be touring soon, with shows in Birmingham, Coventry and London.

 Tom Grennan first rose to prominence after guesting vocals on the Chase & Status track ‘When It All Goes Wrong’.